elmbridge/curriculum/The Basic Building Blocks of Elm.md

 { aNewRecordAppears | key = "a new value for the specified key" }
 ```

 There is no `Record` module — all record functions are implemented through special syntax.
-You can learn more about the type in [the official elm guide on records.](http://elm-lang.org/docs/records).
+You can learn more about the type in [the official Elm guide on records.](http://elm-lang.org/docs/records).